tanjimin/C.Origami/README.md

 If you wish to use our pretrained model, you may download the model and other files needed for running C.Origami by running the command below.
 You can also train your own model instead of using ours.
 See the [training](#Training) section below.

-Our model is trained on IMR-90 cell line and is :
+Our model is trained on IMR-90 cell line.
+The training data can be accessed here:
 ```bash
 wget -O data https://www.dropbox.com/s/oor01snnekyh4s5/imr90_data.tar.gz?dl=0
 ```